nickimps/Parking_Application/README.md

 4. Park and enjoy!

 ## Requirements
-- Android 5.0 or later
+- Android 7.1 or later
 - Active internet connection
 - GPS enabled
+- Notifications enanled

 ## Supporting Documents
 Documents related to the development of this project are listed below: